itzTheMeow/Disbridge/README.md

   - would need to figure out how [vortex](https://github.com/revoltchat/vortex) works and attempt to connect
 - auto sync channels
 - MAYBE ill figure out the upload shit for autumn and make images an attachment instead of link
-- some sort of mention parsing
+- mention parsing for discord
-  - i think revolt usernames are unique so something like @meow would work for discord => revolt
+- send/delete any user mentions after embed is sent to actually ping
 - mentions command
   - lists people you can mention